paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (I) Transportation modal security plans described in paragraph (1)(B), including operational recovery plans to expedite, to the maximum extent practicable, the return to operation of an adversely affected transportation system following a major terrorist attack on that system or other incident.
 These plans shall be coordinated with the resumption of trade protocols required under section 202 of the SAFE Port Act ([6 U.S.C.
 942](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section942&num=0&edition=prelim)) and the National Maritime Transportation Security Plan required under [section 70103(a) of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section70103/a&num=0&edition=prelim).

-(4) **Submissions of plans to congress.—**
+(4) **Submission of plans.—**

-  (A) *Initial strategy.—* — The Secretary of Homeland Security shall submit the National Strategy for Transportation Security, including the transportation modal security plans, developed under this subsection to the appropriate congressional committees not later than April 1, 2005.

-  (B) *Subsequent versions.—* — After December 31, 2005, the Secretary of Homeland Security shall submit the National Strategy for Transportation Security, including the transportation modal security plans and any revisions to the National Strategy for Transportation Security and the transportation modal security plans, to appropriate congressional committees not less frequently than April 1 of each even-numbered year.
+  (A) *In general.—* — The Secretary of Homeland Security shall submit the National Strategy for Transportation Security, including the transportation modal security plans and any revisions to the National Strategy for Transportation Security and the transportation modal security plans, to appropriate congressional committees not less frequently than April 1 of each even-numbered year.

-  (C) *Periodic progress report.—*
+  (B) *Periodic progress report.—*

     (i) *Requirement for report.—* — Each year, in conjunction with the submission of the budget to Congress under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code, the Secretary of Homeland Security shall submit to the appropriate congressional committees an assessment of the progress made on implementing the National Strategy for Transportation Security, including the transportation modal security plans.